J-2 Work Authorization

 Applicants must demonstrate that the principal J-1 visa holder is maintaining their J-1 status, and that the J-2 employment will be supplementary (not used to support) the J-1 visa holder.
 The EAD will generally be authorized in one-year increments, with the ability to extend should the J-1 visa holder’s status also be extended.

 J-2 visa holders must submit the following to USCIS:

 - Form I-765, Application for Employment Authorization

-- $410 check or money order payable to U.S. Department of Homeland Security
+- Check or money order for the I-765 filing fee, payable to U.S. Department of Homeland Security

 - Letter explaining why work authorization is sought and how the employment will be supplemental to the J-1 visa holder’s income/funding

 - Photocopies of the J-2 and J-1’s current and prior DS-2019s

 - Copy of the J-2 passport identification page

 - Copy of the J-2 visa stamp page

 - Copy of J-2 I-94 record